General terms and conditions with customer information

 4.2 For deliveries to countries outside the European Union, additional costs may arise in individual cases for which the seller is not responsible and which are to be borne by the customer.
 These include, for example, costs for the transfer of money by credit institutions (e.g. transfer fees, exchange rate fees) or import duties or taxes (e.g. customs duties).
 Such costs may also arise in relation to the money transfer if the delivery is not made to a country outside the European Union, but the customer makes the payment from a country outside the European Union.

-4.3 The payment option (s) will be communicated to the customer in the seller’s online shop.
+4.3 The payment option (s) is / are communicated to the customer in the seller’s online shop.

 5) Delivery and shipping conditions

 5.2 If the delivery of the goods fails for reasons for which the customer is responsible, the customer shall bear the reasonable costs incurred by the seller.
 This does not apply with regard to the shipping costs if the customer effectively exercises his right of withdrawal.
-For the return costs, if the customer exercises his right of cancellation effectively, the provisions made in the seller’s cancellation policy apply.
+For the return costs, if the customer exercises his right of revocation, the provisions made in the seller’s instructions on revocation apply.

-5.3 In the case of self-collection, the seller first informs the customer by email that the goods he has ordered are ready for collection.
-After receiving this e-mail, the customer can pick up the goods at the seller’s headquarters after consultation with the seller.
+5.4 In the case of self-collection, the seller first informs the customer by email that the goods he has ordered are ready for collection.
+After receiving this e-mail, the customer can collect the goods from the seller’s headquarters after consultation with the seller.
 In this case, no shipping costs will be charged.

 7) Liability for defects (warranty)